glin18/glin18/README.md

 - 🌱 Recently been working with react and django

+- 🌱 Been learning web3 development with solidity/hardhat

 - 💬 Always happy to collaborate on projects!

 - 🤣 Try playing chess against me